What is karma: does believing in it reduce the desire for revenge?

 But what shapes these beliefs?
 Who is more likely to believe karmic consequences are fixed and inevitable, and what impact does this have on justice-seeking behaviors?
 Research by Esade’s Namrata Goyal and Joan G. Miller from the New School for Social Research in New York, published in the European Journal of Social Psychology, has shed light on this under-explored phenomenon.

-Do you get what you give?
+Karma, do you get what you give?

 Beliefs in Karma are not particularly religious, but there are many overlaps with the belief in divine retribution